 The problem with EMR/EHR implementation is that it is being used in place of (instead of alongside) the traditional dictation/transcription process.
 The resulting loss of physician efficiency becomes evident to the hospital's administrators, who begin to look for ways to solve this troublesome and costly problem.

-induced physician inefficiency is by using dictation products like the DigiTel Call-In Dictation System alongside the EMR/EHR.
+The solution to the problem of EMR/EHR induced physician inefficiency is by using dictation products like the DigiTel Call-In Dictation System alongside the EMR/EHR.
 By doing so, the physician regains the efficiency of dictating their notes; the MT performs the EMR/EHR data entry quickly and inexpensively; and the hospital attains productive use of the EMR/EHR without sacrificing physician efficiency.
 To implement this solution, the small adjustment to the traditional dictation/transcription model is: the MT now enters the physician's dictated data into the EMR/EHR instead of into a word processor.

 DigiTel Call-in System is HIPPA Compliant